bcharlier/HMMA238/Venv/tp.md

 ## Anaconda

 Anaconda is a package manager, an environment manager coming with a Python/R data science distribution, and a large collection of open-source packages.
 It is cross-platform and is very popular choice in the data scientist community.
-Nevertheless, it suffer from a  main drawback: it is heavy.
+Nevertheless, it suffers from a  main drawback: it is heavy.
 Moreover, it comes with its own package manager `conda` which allow you to install python module (like `pip`) and other program.

 On your Linux box, there is a terminal with the $PATH environment variable already configured (`/net/apps/bin/init_anaconda3`).
 You may launch it via the Graphical User Interface.